 To put things simply, what you need to possess when purchasing NFTs are two different wallets - MetaMask, and the Ledger Nano X. The latter can be avoided, sure, but it’s the most reliable and secure option on the market, and is thus highly recommended, nonetheless.

 So - once you have your wallets sorted, you can then connect your MetaMask to the OpenSea marketplace.
 This process is simple and quick, and a built-in wizard will guide you through it, step-by-step.
+You also need to connect your wallet to OpenSea, if you want to purchase an NFT this way.

 Note that you won’t be able to see Ledger being connected to your MetaMask on the OpenSea website.
 In order to make sure that this is the case, instead, you should go to your MetaMask wallet’s dashboard, and there, this information should be displayed.